UserLeap/analytics-swift-sprig/README.md

 analytics.add(plugin: SprigDestination())
 ```

 Your events will now begin to flow to Sprig in device mode.
+When you track an event and receives a survey, the survey will show on the top view controller.
+To record attributes, you can make use of the traits parameter when you call [identify](https://segment.com/docs/connections/sources/catalog/libraries/mobile/swift-ios/#identify) function.
+Download [Basic Example](https://github.com/UserLeap/analytics-swift-sprig/tree/main/Example/BasicExample) app for reference.

 ## Support